Partial Hospitalization Program – Day Treatment

 Benefits of the Partial Hospitalization Program(Full Day Program)

-There are innumerable benefits to the Partial Hospitalization Program.
+There are innumerable benefits to the Partial Hospitalization Program, Full Day Program.
 During the entire process, participants can stabilize their co-occurring physical and/or psychiatric disorders while practicing consistent abstinence from alcohol and/or drugs.

 In order to achieve this goal, the morning Substance Dependence portion of this full day program PHP incorporates education on a 12-step and/or effective alternative recovery meetings that establish an abstinence based support system.
 Additional benefits of the PHP can include:

 - Learn skills and behaviors to reduce the risk of relapse.